 At the beginning of fiscal 2008, we adopted the Financial Accounting Standards Board's ("FASB") Interpretation Number 48, "Accounting for Uncertainty in Income Taxes" ("FIN 48").
 FIN 48 clarified the accounting for uncertainty in an enterprise's financial statements by prescribing a recognition threshold and measurement attribute for the financial statement recognition and measurement of a tax position taken or expected to be taken in a tax return.
-FIN 48 requires us to evaluate our open tax positions that exist on the date of initial adoption in each jurisdiction.
+See Note 7.